-Our speaker in Feb 2015, Dr Mark Cowan from the Department of Parks and Wildlife, spoke about his ongoing fauna trapping programme in Trigg Bushland.
+- In Feb 2015, Dr Mark Cowan from the Department of Parks and Wildlife spoke about his ongoing fauna trapping programme in Trigg Bushland.
 Results of Dr Cowan's fauna surveys are on this website (link here) and also information about trapping methods (link here).

-Our speaker in July 2011, Dr Vic Semeniuk, explained the formation and global significance of the nested parabolic dunes of Trigg Bushland (link here).
+- In July 2011 Dr Vic Semeniuk explained the formation and global significance of the nested parabolic dunes of Trigg Bushland (link here).

 Committee meetings are held regularly and are attended by office bearers as well as elected committee members where the ordinary business of the Friends of Trigg Bushland is discussed.
 Any financial member of the Friends of Trigg Bushland is welcome to attend a Committee meeting, although only office bearers and elected committee members can vote.
 The meeting is generally held at the home of one of the Committee members and is followed by coffee and conversation.
 Please contact the Friends to get details of the next Committee meeting should you wish to attend.